-Our 2019 Holiday Edition Membership Gift Pack is available with either Family ($74.99) or Individual ($54.99) membership certificates.
+Our 2020 Edition Membership Gift Pack is available with either Family ($74.99) or Individual ($54.99) membership certificates.
 Certificates are redeemable upon first visit or via mail.
 Shipping is free.
-Order by December 18 to receive by December 24.

 One year Family Membership – $60 value — with unlimited free admission for two adults and up to four children/grandchildren under age 18 -OR- Individual Membership – $40 value — with member benefits for one adult;

 Two admissions to Explore & More (some restrictions apply) — $22 value;

 Two Trilobite guest passes — up to $20 value;

 Two reusable collecting bags (colors vary) — $5 value;

 Two grab bags containing Penn Dixie fossils — $4 value;

 Two Fossil Hunters Club cards to keep track of what you find;

 Penn Dixie eNews updates & digital newsletter subscription; and

 Savings on special events and in our gift shop.